Tightening convex relaxations of trained neural networks: a unified approach for convex and S-shaped activations: Main result and discussion

-\item We are borrowing the name ``tie point'' from the case when $\sigma$ is S-shaped and differentiable: in this case, $\hat z$ is computed as a point where the secant slope in $[\ell, \hat z]$ equals the derivative of $\sigma$ on $\hat z$ \cite{maranas1995finding, sahlodin2013global,wilhelm2023convex}.
-In our definition, this ``tie'' may not happen (e.g., in a strictly convex case), or multiple points may satisfy it (see Figure \ref{fig:seluplot}), which is why we take the smallest one. \end{itemize} \end{remark}

-.5cm Recall that we are considering $f:D\subseteq \mathbb{R}^n \to \mathbb{R}$ defined as \(f(x) = \sigma(w^\top x + b)\) where $D$ is a bounded box domain.
-Note that we can simplify the setting the following way without loss of generality: \begin{enumerate} \item We can assume $w_i > 0$, for all $i=1,\ldots, n$, by reducing the dimension when $w_i = 0$ and changing variables $x_i \to -x_i$ when $w_i < 0$. \item After the previous modifications, we can rescale and shift the variables to get $x\in [0,1]^n$.
-This changes $w$ and $b$ but does not change the sign of $w$. \end{enumerate} One can easily verify that computing the concave envelope of the modified setting is equivalent to the original one.
+To state our main technical result, we simplify the setting as follows: \begin{enumerate} \item We can assume $w_i > 0$, for all $i=1,\ldots, n$, by reducing the dimension when $w_i = 0$ and changing variables $x_i \to -x_i$ when $w_i < 0$. \item Additionally, we can rescale and shift the variables to obtain $x\in [0,1]^n$.
+This changes $w$ and $b$ but does not change the signs of any $w_i$. \end{enumerate} It is easy to see that computing envelopes in this modified setting is equivalent.